RedisLabsModules/password/README.md

 This module provides a simple and secure way to store passwords in Redis and later verify them.
-The passwords are stored as one-way cryptographic SHA512 hashes using the standard GNU C library crypt() command, so they cannot be retrieved but only compared against.
+The passwords are stored as one-way cryptographic hashes using the bcrypt library, so they cannot be retrieved but only compared against.

 Quick start guide
 ---